antronerds/r2-tutorials/original/R2Tutorials.md

 1. We're going to explore that in further detail by sorting the dataset according to the staging.
 Return to the former choice page (Figure 2) by clicking the back button in your browser.
-Choose 'Order samples by a track' and click ‘next’ (Figure 10).
-In the next subcollection selection window choose Cellular Processes again (Figure 7) and click ‘next’.
+Choose 'Order samples by a track' and click ï¿½nextï¿½ (Figure 10).
+In the next subcollection selection window choose Cellular Processes again (Figure 7) and click ï¿½nextï¿½.
     [![](_static/images/UsingGenesets_SelectDomain.png)**Figure
     10: Selecting the domain to order samples by: Order by a track**](Image:Image:UsingGenesets_SelectDomain.png)
 2. Now select only the Cell cycle subset as GeneSet.
-Choose the Neuroblastoma staging INSS as track to order samples by and click ‘next’ (Figure 11) [![](_static/images/UsingGenesets_CellCycle.png)**Figure
+Choose the Neuroblastoma staging INSS as track to order samples by and click ï¿½nextï¿½ (Figure 11) [![](_static/images/UsingGenesets_CellCycle.png)**Figure
     11: Selecting Cell Cycle only, order samples by Neuroblastoma staging